How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 4. Set it in the textbox of Price.

-Now see all points one by one.
+Now, see all the points one by one.

-Get All Invoices from Quickbooks:
+Step 1: Get All Invoices from Quickbooks

 string request = "InvoiceQueryRq";